google/macops/keychainminder/README.md

 Acknowledgements
 ================

-Thanks to [@tomjburgin](https://twitter.com/tomjburgin) for help getting SecurityAgentPlugins working at the screensaver.
+Thanks to [@tomjburgin](https://twitter.com/tomjburgin) for inspiration and help getting SecurityAgentPlugins working at the screensaver.